dannyngcw/MACD-SIGNAL-Notifier/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+Feel free to download it and expand it as your own project.(Tag me in it, I would love to see it)

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)